zpzim/STOMPSelfJoin/README.md

 * `STOMPbest window_size input_file_path output_matrix_profile_path output_indexes_path`

 # Matlab hook
-If you want to use these kernels in Matlab just run `make matlab`.
+ * If you want to use these kernels in Matlab just run `make matlab`.
 This will output `STOMP.ptx`.
-Just point Matlab to `STOMP.ptx` and `STOMP.cu` and you should be able to use any of the kernels through the [Matlab parallel computing toolbox](https://www.mathworks.com/products/parallel-computing.html).
+ * Just point Matlab to `STOMP.ptx` and `STOMP.cu` and you should be able to use any of the kernels through the [Matlab parallel computing toolbox](https://www.mathworks.com/products/parallel-computing.html).
+ * StompSelfJoinGPU.m is a matlab script which will compute the matrix profile using the GPU.
+Assuming step 1 was followed.